chiragshah321/chiragshah321.github.io/_portfolio/Blocitoff.md

 This project was very informative in terms of introducing me to AJAX.
 I was always curious how other web apps create such a seamless experience, and with some basic learning, I now know how to as well!

+If you want to fork the application for your own use, click [here](https://github.com/chiragshah321/blocitoff)

+If you want to begin using the application, check it out [here](https://damp-hamlet-24832.herokuapp.com/users/sign_in)